Detail Design Inc.

 They examine the properties of a prospective reservoir or field and assess the geological risks associated with it.
 They build geological models and plan the development of the exploration wells.
 They are required to spend time on offshore oil production platforms to perform test drilling and maximise the oil or gas production from a field.

 The starting salary of completion or workover staff is approximately $56,000 per annum while engineers and managers among them are paid as much as $181,000 a year.
-Workover or completion staff is responsible for preparing the wells for production and fixing any problems with active wells.
+Workover or completion staff are responsible for preparing the wells for production and fixing any problems with active wells.

 They implement and execute well construction according to the design standards and specifications.
 They are also required to troubleshoot operational and technical issues relating to the completion and workover process.
 Experienced professionals analyse completion or workover performance and recommend equipment or procedural changes.